afronorana/pezull/readme.md

 ### breakpoint
 Breakpint accepts a number from where the pezull is inited.

+### dev
+dev accepts a boolean, when set to true, an active-area div is drawn

 ### classes
 classes object has the classnames that are attached to the elements on different cases, explained below.